exchangegroup/braintree-framework-builder/README.md

 ### Set iOS deployment target version

-Set a lower iOS deployment target version if you want to use framework in app that supports earlier versions of iOS.
+Set a lower iOS deployment target version if you want to use the Braintree framework in an app that supports earlier versions of iOS.
 I set it to version 7.0.

 * Use lower iOS version in Project settings > Info > iOS Deployment Target.